Tadhana (film)

 Tadhana (Note: Also known as Nonoy Marcelo's "Tadhana: A History of the Filipino People") (Destiny) is a 1978 Philippine adult animated historical comedy film written and directed by cartoonist Nonoy Marcelo.
 Presenting a satirical and light-hearted take on Philippine history, the film depicts several historical figures and mythological creatures during the Spanish colonial period through various vignettes.

-Based on a book of the same name by Ferdinand Marcos, the tenth president of the Philippines, Tadhana was commissioned by the Marcos' government to contributed as a part of the martial law propaganda.
+Based on a book of the same name by Ferdinand Marcos, the tenth president of the Philippines, Tadhana was commissioned by the Marcos' government to contributed as a part of the martial law propaganda for the New Society Movement.
 The film served Imee Marcos as a producer alongside his uncle and collaborator José Zabala-Santos as one of the animators.

 Tadhana is the first feature-length animated film ever produced in the Philippines, despite being released as a television film, premiered on Philippine television on September 21, 1978, in commemoration of the sixth anniversary of martial law.
-In later years, the film fell into obscurity, while it would be two decades before the next feature-length animated film was made by local producers: Geirry Garccia's Adarna: The Mythical Bird (1997).
+Although the film fell into obscurity, it became a staple film for educational purposes in subsequent decades.

 Plot

 Set before the colonization, zooming and intercutting images of illustrations and maps depict the war between Spain and Portugal for global colonial rights of the Philippines.
-In preparation to colonize, galleons, led by Ferdinand Magellan, set sail across the Pacific Ocean to one of the Philippine islands, Mactan, where it declares war with armadas against the Filipino natives (Star Wars's main theme) led by Lapu-Lapu (Villame), lops off Magellan's head.
+In preparation to colonize, Spanish galleons, led by Ferdinand Magellan, set sail across the Pacific Ocean to one of the Philippine islands, Mactan, where it declares war with armadas against the Filipino natives led by Lapu-Lapu (Villame), lops off Magellan's head.

-Claimed victory by the natives, Spanish explorer Miguel Lopez de Legazpi (Aviado) surrenders and came in agreement to make a peace treaty with a Bohol chieftain Datu Sikatuna under their blood oath.
-In the Sandugo (One Blood) Art Exhibit, Legazpi and Sikatuna celebrate the disco alongside several people and mythological creatures (consisting manananggal and tikbalang, etc.) in the blood pact ritual (Throughout the Night by Soul Jugglers).
-Tensions grew between natives and conquistadors becoming more chaotic in the final minutes.

-As the time overpass to centuries, the film ends with the glowing circular logo of Bagong Lipunan.
+Meanwhile, Kulafu (Nonoy), an alipin of a drunkard leader Datu Tausi (Bert), struggles to acquire the mutya, a magical talisman from the heart of the banana tree that is said to give him power and eternal life.
+The datu's son, Boyet, tags along Kulafu's quest.
+Spanish conquistador Miguel Lopez de Legazpi, along with an explorer Diego de Artieda and a Dominican friar, watch Kulafu and Boyet afar.

+Spaniards invite the natives to be part of the Sandugo Art Exhibit to make a peace treaty with a Bohol chieftain Datu Sikatuna under their blood oath.
+Another attempt at colonization, headed by Legaspi, almost succeeds without bloodshed through an oath.
+The festivities in the exhibit are interrupted by the arrival of Rajah Sulayman.
+He is furious that he is not invited to the party and is not appeased by the special treatment the other Rajas were doing to the Spaniards.
+Upon finding out that the Spaniards intended to invade Maynila, Sulayman calls off the natives to fight against the invasion.

+While the natives resisting the invasion led by the Spaniards, Kulafu and Boyet observe the war from a distance, unwilling to test the power of the mutya.
+They find out Tausi died in the battlefield amidst the other natives and invaders who have fallen in battle.
+They both weep for Tausi, and Kulafu hears chanting.